 More research is needed on this idea.

-Howey’s use of krill oil is controversial because krill make a vital part of the Antarctic food chain, and many species, including penguins, whales, seals and seabirds, are directly and indirectly affected by their declining numbers.
+Howey’s use of krill oil is controversial because krill are vital to the Antarctic food chain.
+Their declining numbers directly and indirectly affect many species, including penguins, whales, seals, and seabirds.

 Turmeric (curcumin)